ShahabAthar25/hand-tracker-python/README.md

 # hand-tracker-python

-A real-time voice recognition program made with python with the help of google-text-to-speech api, pyaudio and speech_recognition
+A real-time hand tracker made in python

 ## How to Run